PredellaN/Blender-Unexpected-Diffusion/README.md

 This project is licensed under GPLv3

 ## TODO
-- Controlnet
-- Easier inpainting
+- easier inpainting
-- Depth to controlnet
+- blender depth to controlnet